-NOTE: It is suggested (but not required) that students show on their solution papers the sentence written in the active voice so that there will be little disagreement as to whether the correct object has been retained.
+CLARIFIED in 2022 NOTE: It is suggested (but not required) that students show on their solution papers the sentence written in the active voice for S-V-Retained DO and S-V-Retained IO so that there will be little disagreement as to whether the correct object has been retained.
 If the student has not done this, either mentally construct such a sentence or ask the player whose solution is in question to do so.